awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

   ```
 **Note**
 In the inline templates, all placeholder variables must have an exclamation mark \(\!\) before them as an escape character\.
 You can see this in the example template\.
 If you add other placeholder variables, be sure to add an exclamation mark before the name\.
 + The templates in the `ssm` directory load an agent configuration file from Parameter Store\.
 To use these templates, you must first create a configuration file and upload it to Parameter Store\.
 You then provide the Parameter Store name of the file in the template\.
 You can create the configuration file manually or by using the wizard\.
-For more information, see [Create the CloudWatch Agent Configuration File](create-cloudwatch-agent-configuration-file.md)\.
+For more information, see [Create the CloudWatch agent configuration file](create-cloudwatch-agent-configuration-file.md)\.

 You can use both types of templates for installing the CloudWatch agent and for updating the agent configuration\.

-## Tutorial: Install and Configure the CloudWatch Agent Using an AWS CloudFormation Inline Template<a name="installing-CloudWatch-Agent-using-CloudFormation-Templates-inline"></a>
+## Tutorial: Install and configure the CloudWatch agent using an AWS CloudFormation inline template<a name="installing-CloudWatch-Agent-using-CloudFormation-Templates-inline"></a>

 This tutorial walks you through using AWS CloudFormation to install the CloudWatch agent on a new Amazon EC2 instance\.
 This tutorial installs on a new instance running Amazon Linux 2 using the inline templates, which don't require the use of the JSON configuration file or Parameter Store\.
 The inline template includes the agent configuration in the template\.
 In this tutorial, you use the default agent configuration contained in the template\.